which addresses the difficulties of ERP implementation by proposing CSFs and process models of the

 c) company’s capability of reengineering.

 Data accuracy is absolutely required for an ERP system to function properly.
-A fundamental requirement for the effectiveness of ERP systems is the availability and timeliness of accurate data.7) Suitability of software and hardware
+A fundamental requirement for the effectiveness of ERP systems is the availability and timeliness of accurate data.

 a) compatibility of software/hardware and company’s needs, and